 Exciting Developments in Buy-Sell Planning

-This issue of the estate planning newsletter examines exciting new developments in business succession planning – specifically, the use of LLCs to own life insurance for buy-sell planning purposes.
+This article examines the use of LLCs to own life insurance for buy-sell planning purposes.
 Such a structure obtains the advantages of cross-purchase and membership interest redemption buy-sell agreements without many of the disadvantages of either traditional structure.
 This development is significant to all small business owners.

 For many business owners, the business itself is their primary source of income both during working years and in retirement.
 Thus, buy-sell planning is critical for not only death planning but also disability and retirement planning during lifetime.